Main themes in the first part of the study

 This module gives you an introduction to policy-making theory in public administration.
 By exploring how a wearable device may change your own behaviors, you get engaged with the world of wearable technologies in the domain of health promotion.

-You learn how
+You will learn how:

 - e-health interventions and smart policies can promote health.

-- algorithms can covertly affect our behavior.
+- algorithms can covertly affect our behaviour.